-Here are some tips on how to use it, avoiding additional travel fees and making the most out of your trip.
+Here are some tips on how to use it, avoid additional travel fees, and make the most out of your trip.

-The bikes are easy to use, well maintained and conveniently located.
+These quality bikes are easy to use, well-maintained, and conveniently located.
 However, if you don't understand how the system works, it's easy to accidentally accrue extra fees.

 STEP 1: CHOOSE YOUR PLAN

-Single Ride: $2 for the first 30 minutes ($1 extra for an e-bike).
-There are additional fees for longer usage but if you plan on using it for more than 90 minutes it s more economical just to get a Day Pass.
+Single Ride: $1 to unlock and then $0.05/minute or $0.15/minute on an e-bike.
+There are additional fees for longer usage but if you plan on using it for more than 90 minutes it's more economical just to get a Day Pass.

-Day Pass: $8 for 24 hours or $17 for 3 Day Pass.
-Rides under 30 minutes are always free.
+Day Pass: $8 for 24 hours, rides under 45 minutes are always free.
 There are additional fees for longer usage.